 Any matriculated undergraduate full or part-time student in good standing (2.0 GPA) may request a leave of absence from the university.
 A leave of absence may be granted for one semester, with the possibility of renewal for a consecutive semester, upon approval of the Registrar.
 At the conclusion of the leave, a student may register to continue his/her program of study without repeating the admissions process and may select courses with the class appropriate to the total credit hours earned.

-1. Leave of Absence forms are available in the Office of the Registrar.
+1. Leave of Absence forms is available in the Office of the Registrar.

 2. Completed forms should be returned to the same office.

 3. Students will be notified whether the request for leave has been approved or denied.

 4. An applicant for a leave of absence who is currently receiving financial aid should consult with the Financial Aid Office for clarification of his/her aid status.

 5. Before returning to the University, it is the student's responsibility to meet with his/her advisor.

 Please click to view and complete the Withdrawal/Leave of Absence form (PDF).

 Students who need an enrollment verification should logon to their MyKU account and click on the link for "Enrollment Verification".
 This is a free service provided by Kutztown University through the National Student Clearinghouse.
 You may print off the enrollment verification which is considered an official copy of your enrollment at KU.